-Mission Australia is excited to be launching a new service that pilots an innovative solution to providing safe, secure, independent and affordable housing for women and children who experience domestic and family violence (DFV).
+Mission Australia, in partnership with The Salvation Army, is now offering an innovative solution to providing independent housing for women who have experienced domestic and family violence (DFV).

 Domestic and family violence and homelessness in Queensland

 DFV remains a leading driver of homelessness and housing instability across Australia.
-In Queensland, one in three women experiences physical violence and one in five women experiences sexual violence.ii
+In Queensland, one in three women experiences physical violence and one in five women experiences sexual violence.i

 For women and children who experience DFV, the lack of available housing options makes it incredibly hard to leave an abusive situation.
-The current housing system is also not designed to provide long-term housing solutions for women and children who experience DFV.
+The current housing system is also not designed to provide long-term housing solutions.
+Additionally, some women find it difficult to secure rentals without a rental history or support, so many women reside in refuge accommodation long-term.

 More about the priority project